|

 How often is this really the case?
 The popular stereotype of the mean-hearted man who callously dumps his poor wife for a "pretty young thing" is a lie.
 According to Shere Hite, women -- the "victims" -- do most of the dumping: "Ninety-one percent of divorces are initiated by women, according to this study -- contrary to the popular stereotype that 'men leave women.'"
-(Women and Love, St. Martin's Press mass market edition, 1989, Shere Hite, p 405)
+(Women and Love: A Cultural Revolution in Progress, St. Martin's Press mass market edition, 1989, Shere Hite, p 405)

 During the seventies, Hollywood promoted this with several "liberated women" stories, in which a dumbfounded "male chauvinist pig" stood with his mouth hanging agape while his wife proudly announced she was going to divorce him.
 No, it wasn't his fault, he didn't do anything wrong.
 It was her.
 She had changed.
 Now she needs her own space and time to discover herself and be her own person.